BestOfDate

 Birthdays

-Born on January 27th, 1950.
+Born on January 27, 1950

-People who were born on this exact date.
+People who were born on this exact date:

 Music charts

-Top song: January 27th, 1950
+Top song: January 27, 1950

-The best-selling single on January 27th, 1950 was "I Can Dream, Can't I?" by The Andrews Sisters.
+The best-selling single on January 27, 1950 was "I Can Dream, Can't I?" by The Andrews Sisters.

-Play the top singles from the year 1950.
+Play the top singles from 1950

 A Spotify playlist of songs from the year 1950.
 Take a trip back to the days of Sammy Kaye, Bing Crosby, Patti Page and Nat King Cole.

-Take me back to January 27th, 1950!
+Take me back to January 27, 1950

-Let's go back in time!
+Let's go back to the fifties.

 In music, the song "I Can Dream, Can't I?" by The Andrews Sisters is the best-selling record at the moment.
 Harry S. Truman is the President of the United States, and Clement Attlee is the Prime Minister of the United Kingdom.
 On television, people are watching popular shows such as "The Ed Sullivan Show", "Suspense", and "The Lone Ranger".

 In fashion, women are sporting the popular "The New Look" by Christian Dior.
 This formal style includes rounded shoulders, a full-skirted silhouette and a tight waist.
 Meanwhile, men are beginning to follow a new "Teddy Boy" trend that involves greased-back hair, extremely narrow trousers and velvet-collared jackets.
 It's 1950, so radio stations and jukeboxes are playing songs from artists such as Nat King Cole, Gordon Jenkins & The Weavers, Anton Karas, Gary & Bing Crosby, Teresa Brewer, Guy Lombardo and Red Foley.
-Kids and teenagers are watching TV shows such as "Looney Tunes", "Tom and Jerry", and "Jim and Judy in Teleland".
+Children and teenagers are watching television shows such as "Looney Tunes", "Tom and Jerry", and "Jim and Judy in Teleland".

 News

-These are news stories, trending topics, and fads that were popular on January 27th, 1950.
+These are news stories, trending topics, and fads that were popular on January 27, 1950.

 • Greasers.